HungJuiChen/Distributed-Systems/README.md

 # Distributed Systems - CS425/ECE428 (Group 70)

 This repository contains the implementations for the **Distributed Systems course project** at **UIUC**.
-The project consists of multiple **Machine Problems (MPs)**, each focusing on different aspects of distributed systems, including membership protocols, consistency, failure detection, and distributed processing frameworks.
+The project consists of multiple **MPs**, each focusing on different aspects of distributed systems, including membership protocols, consistency, failure detection, and distributed processing frameworks.

 ## 📌 Project Overview